shipshapecode/website-astro/data/posts/2022-11-04-considerations-before-first-nomad-trip.md

 authorId: kristawilliams
 categories:
   - travel
-  - digital_nomad
+  - digital nomad
 date: '2022-11-04'
 slug: considerations-before-first-digital-nomad-trip
 title: What To Consider Before Your First Digital Nomad Trip
 image: digital-nomad.jpg
 ---

 The needs of a digital nomad are different from those of travelers who are not working as they visit different places, or people who are on vacation for a considerably shorter period of time.
-There are a number of logistical and lifestyle considerations that need to be thought about prior to making a first trip as a digital nomad.
+There are several logistical and lifestyle considerations that need to be thought about before making the first trip as a digital nomad.

 ## Safety
 ![Digital nomad working on laptop](/img/blog/considerations-before-first-nomad-trip/safety.jpg)

-Take a look at the statistics on safety for the location you're considering visiting.
-Lots of people paint certain areas with a wide brush, cautioning how unsafe a particular destination might be, when that might not be the case.
+Take a look at the statistics on safety for the location you’re considering visiting.
+Lots of people paint certain areas with a wide brush, cautioning how unsafe a particular destination might be when that might not be the case.
 Take a look at data for the country as a whole, but also the city you are interested in visiting.
 Investigate if certain neighborhoods are considered safer than others, if you should take extra precautions walking around at night, and if travelers to a location are advised to conceal their valuables while they are there.

 ## Internet Access
 ![Digital nomad working on laptop](/img/blog/considerations-before-first-nomad-trip/internet-access.jpg)